ZicongHe2002/HCL-Spark/README.md

 <h1 align='center'>
-Shakespearean Sparks: The Dance of Hallucination and Creativity in LLMs Decoding Layers
+Shakespearean Sparks: The Dance of Hallucination and Creativity in LLMs' Decoding Layers
 </h1>

 <p align='center'>